Authorised health care professional

 Investigator

-The new regulations will define an investigator, in relation to a clinical trial, as a health care professional who is responsible for the conduct of that trial at that trial location (or, if there is more than one, the trial locations) and who is, if the trial is conducted by a team of health care professionals at that location or locations, the leader responsible for that team.
+An investigator, in relation to a clinical trial, is defined as a health care professional who is responsible for the conduct of that trial at that trial location (or, if there is more than one, the trial locations) and who is, if the trial is conducted by a team of health care professionals at that location or locations, the leader responsible for that team.
 Investigators must be appropriately trained to undertake the role in a clinical trial.

-The 2004 regulations use the terminology ‘investigator’ rather than ‘principal investigator’.
-This will continue to be the case in the 2025 regulations.
-These terms are considered to be interchangeable as they both refer to the investigator who takes the lead investigator role at a trial location.
+The terms ‘investigator’ and ‘principal investigator’ are considered to be interchangeable as they both refer to the investigator who takes the lead investigator role at a trial location.

 Participant (formerly 'subject')

-The new regulations will replace 'subject' with 'participant'.
-The definition of a participant in a clinical trial will continue to be an individual, whether a patient or not, who participates in a clinical trial either as a recipient of an investigational medicinal product (or of some other treatment or product), or without receiving any treatment or product, as a control.
+The definition of a participant in a clinical trial is an individual, whether a patient or not, who participates in a clinical trial either as a recipient of an investigational medicinal product (or of some other treatment or product), or without receiving any treatment or product, as a control.

 Trial location (formerly 'trial site')